wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :name: w3f3.6
 An example of an unrooted tree (of a group of alphaproteobacteria).
 Colour marks indicate groups that may be clades, depending on how the tree may become rooted.
-The scale bar indicates substitutions per site (from Zevelebiil & Baum 2008)
+The scale bar indicates substitutions per site (from Zevelebil & Baum 2008)
 :::

 ### Newick tree notation